Frustrated with the amount of money you’re spending on digital advertising? Wondering how to reduce ad spend to increase the quality of leads?

 Even better, those demographics will tell you which ads performed better, allowing you to work with the audience that was most responsive.

-One of the most powerful aspects to Facebook marketing to reduce cost per lead is lookalike audiences.
+One of the most powerful aspects of Facebook marketing to reduce cost per lead is lookalike audiences.

 This strategy taps into an audience that is based on existing customers who are most engaged with your brand.

 A powerful proprietary technology, it can create an audience for you based on the characteristics of your most valuable customers.